mendhak/waveshare-epaper-display/README.md

 ### Run it

-Run `./run.sh` which should query Climacell, PiHole, Google Calendar.
+Run `./run.sh` which should query Climacell and Google Calendar.
 It will then create a png, convert to a 1-bit black and white bmp, then display the bmp on screen.

 Using a 1-bit, low grade BMP is what allows the screen to refresh relatively quickly.
 Calling the BCM code to do it takes about 6 seconds.
 Rendering a high quality PNG or JPG and rendering to screen with Python takes about 35 seconds.

+### Automate it

+Once you've proven that the run works, and an image is sent to your epaper display, you can automate it by setting up a cronjob.

+    crontab -e

+Add this entry so it runs every minute:

+    * * * * * cd /home/pi/waveshare-epaper-display && bash run.sh > ./run.log 2>&1

+This will cause the script to run every minute, and write the output as well as errors to the run.log file.